octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.36 - 2025-12-12 =
+* Added support for v6 of the propCtrl API used for agency integrations as opposed to importing from portals
+* Added language option to Apimo imports
+* Added support for commercial properties in VaultEA/VaultRE format
+* Corrected XML node name of thinkSPAIN description node from 'desc' to 'description'
+* Declared compatibility with WordPress 6.9

 = 2.5.35 - 2025-11-11 =
 * Added support for exporting in the thinkSPAIN XML format